 |Status and effect:||Please see the notice at end of this document.
 This is not "guidance" for the purposes of the BSB Handbook I6.4.|

-1. It has come to the attention of the Bar Council that there is a potential risk of personal information being disclosed to US authorities without your knowledge when keeping that information on servers owned or controlled by companies which are owned directly or indirectly (e.g. by subsidiaries) by US corporations.
+1. It has come to the attention of the Bar Council that there is a potential risk of personal information being disclosed to United States (US) authorities without your knowledge when keeping that information on servers which are situated in the US or servers situated anywhere but owned or controlled by companies which are owned directly or indirectly (e.g. by subsidiaries) by US corporations.
 Many popular cloud storage and document management services store data in, or are in the control of companies based in, the US.
 Such services may be used in a number of circumstances, for example:

 d.
 Other provision of IT services to chambers.